georgealym/project-one/README.md

   - (Away)Team, Match Date, City, Weather(Temp.
 Heat.
 Humidity), Score, Score of Op, Results(Win/Lose)

-* Plots of Weather vs. Score (Use legend or subplots) : Scatter plot and linear regression
+* Plots of Weather vs. Score (Use legend or subplots)

+Scatter plot and linear regression: Choose one day.

   1. Home

-  - Weather value (xvalue)
+  - Weather values on that day for all stadiums (xvalue)
+  - Home scores of all matches
-  - Average of total scores of match for same weather fact
+  ???- Average of total scores of match for same weather fact (?)

   2. Away

-  - Weather value (xvalue)
+  - Weather values on that day for all stadiums (xvalue)
+  - Away scores of all matches
-  - Average of total scores of match for same weather fact
+  ???- Average of total scores of match for same weather fact

 * Plots of Weather vs. Wins (Use legend or subplots) : Scatter plot and linear regression